vigneshkb7/react-docker/README.md

 commands to run the react-docker

-initially build the image so go inside the directory and type the below command.
+initially to build image go inside the directory and type the below command.

 ### `docker build -t react-docker .`